” Feedback from persons attending the meeting confirmed that the Monday morning general session was among the best in recent years.”

 - Here’s how Mark would like to be introduced:

 “Ladies and Gentlemen please welcome Mark Saint Sear”

 Please write it out phonetically as shown here for your M.C.
 (Trust us, it works!)
 Yep, that’s it.
-Mark believes that most introductions are too long, too boring and by the time most finish reciting their accomplishments since Kinder Garden, the audience is thinking about the exits.
-Introductions are meaningless for most.
-If a speaker has actual value to give the attendees, no introduction will be needed to work as a reminder of who was speaking.
+Mark believes that most introductions are too long, too boring, and by the time most finish reciting their accomplishments since kindergarten, the audience is thinking about the exits.
+Winded introductions are meaningless, for if a speaker has actual value to give the attendees, no introduction will be needed to work as a reminder of who was speaking.